Barneyyyyyy/Personalized-content-generation-for-Finance-Industry/README.md

 ## Features

-- **Personalized Content**: Generate content tailored for checking accounts, savings accounts, mortgages, and more.
+- **Personalized Content**: Generate content tailored for checking accounts, savings accounts, and credit cards.
 - **Diverse Audience Engagement**: Target content to international students, foreign workers, and permanent residents.
 - **Adaptive Tone**: Craft the content tone to be precise, balanced, or creative based on client strategies.
 - **React Front-End**: A sleek, user-friendly interface for content customization and interaction.